Mike Royko 50 Years Ago Today: Who's that guy sitting in a rowboat tied to the Michigan Avenue Bridge all day doing nothing?

-Why is a serialized book about 10-year-old Steve Bertolucci including posts of weekly compilations of daily tweets about Mike Royko and news from 1972?
+Why does a serialized book about 10-year-old Steve Bertolucci include posts about Mike Royko columns?
 Because 1972 was part of the ancient times when everybody read a newspaper.
 Everybody.
 Even kids read the paper.
 Not the boring parts, but still.
 Steve’s family read the Chicago Daily News, and that meant Mike Royko.

 Picking up the front section of the Daily News and opening it to see Mike’s column in a long thin strip running down the inside of page three was a little bit like opening a present on Christmas morning.
 The anticipation as you flipped the page, looking for Mike’s picture…Steve always wondered what Mike was looking down at.
 Steve couldn’t decide if Mike liked what he was looking at, or if Mike was sneering at something.